Career + Professional Development

-Professional development is an important component of graduate studies at Emily Carr and is supported through extensive relationships with industry leaders, studio visits and critiques with leading artists, curators and designers, and sponsorship of internships and research initiatives.
+Professional development is an important component of Graduate Studies at Emily Carr.
+This is supported through extensive relationships with industry leaders, studio visits and critiques with leading artists, curators, and designers and sponsorship of internships and research initiatives.

 Scholarships + Awards

 To recognize high academic achievement and creative potential, a limited number of graduate entrance scholarships are offered to incoming students.
-The Jake Kerr Faculty of Graduate Studies will award applicants based on merit as expressed in their application.
+You do not need to apply directly for these scholarships - the University will select students based on academic and creative merit as expressed in your application.

-For enrolled students, the University also awards scholarships and bursaries that recognize ongoing scholarly development and excellence, as well as financial need.
+The university also awards scholarships and bursaries as you continue your studies, designed to recognize ongoing scholarly development and excellence, as well as financial need.

 The Financial Aid + Awards office at Emily Carr is available to answer any questions you have regarding eligibility for Canadian and American Government loans.
 Please call us at 1-604-844-3844 or toll-free at 1-800-832-7788.

 It is important to note that the Low Residency option of our Graduate Studies program does not qualify for government student loan funding due to the program structure.